 Decisions about what to eat to fuel your body may influence emotions, mood, energy levels, and cognitive performance.
-Making changes and healthy choices now can have a lasting effect on long-term health.
+Making changes and balanced choices now could have a lasting effect on long-term health.

-The most recent dietary guidelines published by the United States Department of Agriculture focus on making lifelong, balanced food and beverage choices and staying physically active.
-Having a diet that includes a variety of nutrients and getting recommended amounts of physical activity can help reduce the risk of chronic disease for individuals of all ages:
+The most recent dietary guidelines published by the United States Department of Agriculture (USDA) focus on making lifelong, balanced food and beverage choices and staying physically active.
+Having a diet that includes a variety of nutrients and getting recommended amounts of physical activity may help reduce the risk of chronic disease for individuals of all ages:

 - Choose a variety of nutrient-rich foods from different food groups.
-This may include whole fruit, colorful vegetables, white grains, fat-free or low-fat dairy, fortified soy beverages, a variety of protein foods, and oils.
+This may include whole fruit, colorful vegetables, whole grains, fat-free or low-fat dairy, fortified soy beverages, a variety of protein foods, and oils.

 - Keep calories consumed from added sugars and saturated fats to ten percent of calories each per day.

 - Reduce the amount of sodium in your diet to less than 2,300 milligrams per day.

 Looking for the Alice!
 Nutrition guides?
 There will be more information to come in the future, so check back soon.
 In the meantime, you may find these resources helpful: